csparpa/pyowm/README.md

 ### API key

-As the OpenWeatherMap API needs a valid API key to allow responses, *PyOWM won't work if you don't provide one*.
-This stands for both the free and paid (pro) subscription plans.
+As OpenWeatherMap APIs need a valid API key to allow responses, *PyOWM won't work if you don't provide one*.
+This stands for both free and paid (pro) subscription plans.

 You can signup for a free API key [on the OWM website](https://home.openweathermap.org/users/sign_up)